 Both companies are debating rolling out a new sales process.
 Imagine how each sales leader may take his previous bias in solving this problem?
 The solution for each should be completely different based on these conditions.
 Each sales leader needs a completely different sales process.
 And chances are, the sales process from his old company is not the answer.
 The context of these four elements will help the sales leader avoid his past as a crutch.

 Executing what you have in the past will only yield similar success if the conditions are identical.
 They never are.
 The moment you rinse and repeat, you are holding yourself back.

 The challenge you face knows how to look forward.
 Below is an example from the solution guide.
 This was used to help sales leaders solve a forecast issue.
 Big deals were getting pushed into the next quarter.
 The number was getting missed.
 Yesterday’s Solution shows what the successful sales leader may have done in his past.
 Today’s Alternatives shows the contrast.
 The key is recognizing when you have yesterday’s solution.

 To see the complete case study and solution guide click here.

 Think about the last sales problem you solved.
 Where did you find the solution?
 The majority of you will say your previous company.
 Your past success may work you right out of your job.
 Three keys to prevent you from solving today’s problem with the wrong solution from your past:

 - No two sales problems are identical.
 Each deserves a thorough review framing the problem.
-Use the lifecycle diagram above and this guide to help you.
+Use the life-cycle diagram above to help you.

-- Free yourself of the term “what I did when I worked at ABC Company”.
-Instead, focus on the question “what are all of our potential solutions”?
+- Free yourself of the usual, “What I did when I worked at ABC Company”.
+Instead, focus on the question, “What are all of our potential solutions?”
 Create an inventory of possibilities that will help you for the future.

 - Spend 75% of your energy on implementation of the solution and 25% on design.
 Most sales leaders have this energy/effort allocation flipped.
 The heavy lift is always execution.